 HLS 510 - Fundamentals of Emergency Management

-This course includes thorough coverage of the historical background of emergency management (EM) in the United States as well as many of the most significant laws and policies that have defined and shaped the field, including HLSPD 5, HLSPD 8, the National Flood Insurance Act, and the Stafford Act.
-Topics include detailed coverage of FEMA's all hazards approach, all phases of the EM cycle, including mitigation, preparation, response, and recovery; integrated emergency management systems, the incident command system, the National Incident Management System, emergency support functions, and risk communications.
-The course culimnates with each student writing and formally presenting an integrated emergency management plan.
-Prereq: HLS 410 and HLS 415 or permission.
+This course includes a thorough coverage of the historical and statutory background of emergency management (EM) in the USA as well as the significant laws and policies that have defined and shaped the field, including HSPD 5, HSPD 8, the National Flood Insurance Act, and the Stafford Act.
+Topics include detailed coverage of FEMA's all hazards approach, the EM cycle, integrated EM, the incident command system, the National Incident Management System, emergency support functions, and risk communications and the homeland security exercise evaluation program (HSEEP) where students are introduced to the both discussion and operations-based exercises and strategies for evaluating exercises.
+This course culminates with each student writing and formally presenting an integrated emergency management plan.
+Prereq: HLS 410, HLS 415, or consent instructor.

 HLS 515 - Critical Infrastructure Security and Resilience

 HLS 515 includes an introduction to critical infrastructure security, resilience, and risk analysis as it is conceptualized, regulated and used in the homeland security enterprise.
 Topics include the history and evolution of critical infrastructure protection including the composition, characteristics and risks to critical infrastructures.
 Public-private partnerships and sector-specific plans are examined.
 Resilience in a global context and risk analysis as a means by which resources and assets are allocated to critical infrastructure(s) is presented.
 Prereq: HLS 410, HLS 415 and HLS 455 or consent of coordinator.